Call for Editor-in-Chief

 • Meet the specific inclusion criteria (within range of years of publication, ages of subjects, size of sample, etc.) established for the specific research question.
 The inclusion and exclusion criteria are found in the Search Plan and Results linked to each question.

-1Peer-Reviewed: articles accepted for evidence analysts must be peer-reviewed and published in a juried publication.
+1Peer-Reviewed: articles accepted for evidence analysis must be peer-reviewed and published in a juried publication.

 The Academy does not use the so-called "grey" literature.
-Examples of grey literature include technical reports from government agencies or scientific research groups, working papers from research groups or committees, white papers, position papers, abstracts, conference reports or preprints.
+Examples of grey literature include technical reports from government agencies or scientific research groups, working papers from research groups or committees, white papers, position papers, abstracts, conference reports, newsletters, and government reports.

 To date, the EAL systematic reviews and guidelines address topics related to human nutrition; therefore, only research identified as applicable to humans has been included.